 It does you (nor them) no good to be bland.
 Just be somebody.
 Who has ever been successful by going with the flow?
 I’m waiting…

 You’re going to need a picture of yourself on your about me page.
-But I’m telling you, this is not the time to put on formal attire and head off to a professional photographer.
+But I’m telling you that this is not the time to wear formal attire and head off to a professional photographer.

 Heck no!
 People want to relate to you.
 They want to read the blog of a real person.
-Your picture needs to reflect that.
+So your picture needs to reflect that.

 Left-align your image so you can add text to the right of it (or vise versa).
 This way, your picture, and intro will be above the fold.